Fartmann/FinalProject/README.md

     * Replace `your_mongodb_connection_string` with your MongoDB connection string.
     * Replace `your_jwt_secret` with a strong, randomly generated secret key.

-6. Run the backend server:
+6. Run the application :

     ```bash
-    cd ../backend
+    cd ../final
     node app.js
     ```

-6. Open `http://localhost:3000` in your browser or in terminal.
+7. Open `http://localhost:3000` in your browser or in terminal.

 ## Database Setup

-* Ensure your MongoDB database is running.
+* Ensure your MongoDB Atlas database is running.
+If not, create a cluster on https://cloud.mongodb.com/ website.
 * The application uses Mongoose to interact with the database.
 * The database will be automatically created if it doesn't exist.